 - What is the process to get a proclamation?

 - Do they want you to draft the proclamation or to do it themselves with information you provide?

 - How would they like to receive the proclamation text: hard copy, an electronic version or both?

 - Can you arrange a signing ceremony and invite media?

 4. When submitting the required documents to the proclamation office, remember to include the following:

 - A cover letter with some facts about the importance of conservative care as a way to stem the opioid epidemic.
 Be sure to mention that your clinic/organization will be celebrating National Chiropractic Health Month along with the American Chiropractic Association and doctors of chiropractic nationwide.
 Note that the goal of NCHM is to bring attention to how chiropractic care can help people feel and perform their best naturally.
-Also include the date and theme of the proposed proclamation (October; Back to Basics) and your contact information.
+Also include the date and theme of the proposed proclamation (October; Strength.
+Stability.
+Success.) and your contact information.

 - A draft of the proposed proclamation (see ACA’s sample proclamation).

 5. Mail and/or hand deliver your cover letter and draft proclamation to the office.
 If you have not heard back from the office after a week, follow up on the status of the proclamation by phone and/or e-mail.